Dangerous and deadly: The rise of fentanyl sees synthetic opioid mixed with and replacing heroin, other drugs - NewsBreak

 In 2010, fentanyl was responsible for 14% of opioid overdose deaths.
 Last year, fentanyl was responsible for two-thirds of fatal drug overdoses, according to the U.S. health agency.

-Joe Gamble, sheriff in Talbot County on Maryland’s Eastern Shore, said all the heroin recovered by his police agency last year had fentanyl in it.
+Joe Gamble, Talbot County sheriff, said all the heroin recovered by his police agency last year had fentanyl in it.

 “All heroin has fentanyl in it that we are seeing.
 We are also seeing straight fentanyl that is being sold as heroin,” said Gamble.